Call us on

 If a bankrupt fails to co-operate, without reasonable excuse, then they could be compelled to attend Court to be questioned on oath and be ordered to produce relevant documents.
 In the most severe cases an application for a warrant of the arrest of the bankrupt can be made if the bankrupt does not comply.
 The Official Receiver / Trustee in Bankruptcy will normally seek other means of enforcement, for example public examination, and consider an application for a warrant for arrest only after other action has proved unsuccessful.

-f you are looking for more information or guidance in respect of bankruptcy and your duties please get in touch as soon as possible on 0333 331 4380.
+if you are looking for more information or guidance in respect of bankruptcy and your duties, Contact us today on 0330 828 3870 or via our online enquiry form.

 Request A Call BackWe truly value and appreciate the feedback we receive from our clients, as we look to improve the services we offer on an ongoing basis